GabrielEValenzuela/MicrocontrollerExamples/Exams/2018/Second exam.md

 This problem involves transferring a block of data from memory address 0x10000800 to 0x10001000 into a new memory area starting at 0x10002800 and ending at 0x10003000.
 The key requirements are:

 1. Data width is 16 bits (2 bytes -> default AHB Master endianness configuration).
 2. The transfer must occur one word at a time, triggered by the Match0 event of Timer1.
 3. Use DMA (Direct Memory Access) to handle the data transfer efficiently.

+Considering that:

+1. Code should be commented
+2. Apply engineering criteria if necessary and suitable (with its corresponding justification)

 </details>